Is There a Home Remedy for Vestibular Disease in Cats?

 Diagnosis and Treatment of Vestibular Disease in Cats

 There is no definitive test for vestibular disease in cats.
-Most cases are diagnosed based on clinical signs, but finding a cause requires a thorough medical history, physical, and neurologic exam of the patient.
+Most cases are diagnosed based on clinical signs, but finding a cause requires a thorough medical history, physical, and neurological exam of the patient.

 Based on exam findings, other tests such as MRI, blood and urine tests, cerebrospinal fluid analysis, and ear cultures and cytology are often performed to rule out more serious conditions.